Royniel/INFO6150-WebDesign-Project/README.md

 9. **Grid System**: Although not explicitly used in this example, the responsive design is built on Bootstrap's grid system.

 10. **Custom Styling**: While not a Bootstrap component, the code demonstrates how to extend Bootstrap's default styles with custom CSS for a unique look.

+### forgetpassword.html

+1. **Container**: Provides a responsive fixed-width container for page content, ensuring proper alignment on all devices.

+2. **Card**: Used for the main content area, offering a clean, boxed layout that highlights important information about pets.

+3. **Form**: Structures input fields and buttons for user interaction, enhancing usability with built-in validation features.

+4. **Form-group**: Organizes form elements with proper spacing, improving the overall aesthetic of forms.

+5. **Form-control**: Applies Bootstrap's custom styles to form inputs for a consistent look across all input fields.

+6. **Buttons**: Styled submit buttons using Bootstrap's button classes with hover effects for better user experience.

+7. **Text Utilities**: Classes like `text-center` for easy text alignment, ensuring that headings and important messages are visually appealing.

+8. **Spacing Utilities**: Margin and padding classes (e.g., `mt-3`) for consistent spacing between elements, contributing to a clean layout.

+9. **Flexbox Utilities**: Used for centering content vertically and horizontally within containers, creating an aesthetically pleasing design.

 ## Custom Styling